 - Volunteer at special school events.

-Please note that all volunteers working in any capacity with the students are required to submit the CORI (Criminal Offender Record Information) form that is available on our website at: http://www.falmouth.k12.ma.us/uploads/File/CORIForm.pdf
+All volunteers working in any capacity with the students are required to submit the CORI (Criminal Offender Record Information) form that is available on our website at:

 Falmouth Public Schools will obtain criminal offender record information (CORI) for all volunteers and others who wish to participate in school activities.
 This includes classroom volunteers and field trip chaperones.
 The CORI process must be completed before any involvement in the schools, and the results of the CORI, based on the discretion of the Superintendent or designee, will determine one’s eligibility to participate in school activities.
-CORIs can be completed at the VIPS Office at Falmouth High School.
-All CORI information is confidential, and privacy will be maintained.
+CORI information is confidential, and privacy will be maintained.
 In addition, individuals may be asked to submit state and national fingerprint-based criminal background checks at the expense of the individual.
 The requirement to submit state and national fingerprint-based criminal background checks will be made by the Superintendent or designee.
-For information regarding how to become CORI’d, you may contact the Morse Pond School Main Office at 508-548-7300 or you may visit the Office of Falmouth Volunteers in Public Schools (VIPS) which is located at Falmouth High School, 874 Gifford Street, Falmouth MA, or call VIPS at 508-548-1621.
+For information regarding how to become CORI’d, you may contact the main office at 508-548-7300 or you may visit the Office of Falmouth Volunteers in Public Schools (VIPS) at Falmouth High School, 874 Gifford Street, Falmouth MA, or call VIPS at 508-548-1621.